Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Our Model:

-$\hat{H}(X, Top_K(M)) \in \mathcal{R}^{(n + k \times |m|) \times d}$ greatly enriches the token-level representation for $m_i$ and enables cross-attention between the query and retrieval, addressing the bottleneck problem.
-However, since token-wise representation cannot propagate gradients back to the retriever (since retrieval scores $\alpha$ does not exist in the computation graph), we retain the original representation $H(X, Top_K(M)$ to jointly train the retriever.
-In short, we adopt this hybrid model:
+Such discrete memory integration greatly enriches the representation for $m_i$ and enables cross-attention between the query and retrieval, addressing the bottleneck problem.
+However, such discrete representation cannot propagate gradients back to the retriever.
+Finally, we propose to combine the neural memory $H(X, \cdot)$ and discrete memory $\hat{H}(X, \cdot)$ integration to combine their merits.

-where the $\lambda$ (normally set to 1.0) is the balancing factor to weight the two representation.
-Such combination demonstrates significant improvements on the downstream tasks, e.g. more than 14\% on TriviaQA and more than 10\% on HotpotQA.
+where the $\lambda$ is the balancing factor to weight the two representations.
+We use $H'(...)=[\mathbf{0};H(...)]$ to represent the concatenation of zero-matrix $\mathbf{0} \in \mathbb{R}^{k|m|\times d}$, which has consistent dimension with $\hat{H}$.
+After leveraging $\hat{H}$, our model demonstrates significant improvements on the downstream tasks with 14\% on TriviaQA and 10\% on HotpotQA.